-- 75. Dr. Rachel Koe is a board-certified pediatrician in southeast Alabama.
+- 85. Dr. Rachel Koe is a board-certified pediatrician in southeast Alabama.

-Over the past decade, Dr. Koe has treated a handful of transgender patients, including one current patient for whom she provides primary care. - 76.
+Over the past decade, Dr. Koe has treated a handful of transgender patients, including one current patient for whom she provides primary care. - 86.
 Depending on the needs of the patient, Dr. Koe has referred patients and their parents to local mental health providers as well as the gender clinic at UAB Hospital.
 Even after referral, Dr. Koe remains involved with her patients' care.
 For example, Dr. Koe's office draws blood for their patient's regular blood work in advance of appointments with the gender clinic.
-Additionally, she and her staff provide support to patients who need assistance in self-administering injectable medications like testosterone.

-- 77. Dr. Koe is familiar with the standards of care for the treatment of gender dysphoria and the medical literature regarding those treatments.
-She has also seen the significant positive effects medical treatment for gender dysphoria has had on the health and wellbeing of her patients. - 78.
+Additionally, she and her staff provide support to patients who need assistance in self-administering injectable medications like testosterone. - 87.
+Dr. Koe is familiar with the standards of care for the treatment of gender dysphoria and the medical literature regarding those treatments.
+She has also seen the significant positive effects medical treatment for gender dysphoria has had on the health and wellbeing of her patients. - 88.
 If the Act goes into effect, Dr. Koe would be forced to choose between complying with the Act and the medical needs of her current and any future transgender patients whose mental and physical health will deteriorate if denied ongoing medical treatment for their gender dysphoria.
-The Act forces Dr. Koe to violate her professional and ethical obligations as a physician by denying her patients access to a course of treatment that is evidence-based and consistent with the established standards of care. - 79.
-Dr. Koe would also be required to curtail her speech as she would no longer be allowed to provide accurate and comprehensive information to parents and about medically necessary treatment options for gender dysphoria and would be prohibited from making referrals to specialists who could prescribe those treatments. - 80.
-Changing her practice in those ways would also require Dr. Koe to violate her legal obligation as a Medicaid provider to not discriminate in the provision of medical care to her transgender patients.
-Ignoring that obligation would jeopardize her ability to provide primary medical care in rural southeast Alabama.
+The Act forces Dr. Koe to violate her professional and ethical obligations as a physician by denying her patients access to a course of treatment that is evidence-based and consistent with the established standards of care.

-Jane Moe, Ph.D.
+Heather Austin, Ph.D.